-Oiled Wildlife Response Plan Initiation criteria Operational monitoring shows wildlife are contacted or are predicted to be contacted by a spill.
+Oiled Wildlife Response Plan Initiation criteria Operational monitoring shows wildlife ar re contacted or are predicted to be contacted by a spill.
 Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving into State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving into State waters) NB: Santos WA will initially undertake oiled wildlife response and will control this activity until such time that AMSA and/or DoT takes control.
 Under that scenario Control Agency responsibilities would be determined through agreement between AMSA and DoT.
 It is likely that DoT, under the advice of DBCA would control the oiled wildlife response as per the WA Oiled Wildlife Response Plan.
-Objective n the Western Australian Oiled Wildlife Response Plan ts, and to humanely treat, house, and release or euthanase Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Oiling of wildlife have not been observed over a 48-hour period; andTermination criterionOiled wildlife have been successfully rehabilitated; andAgreement is reached with Jurisdictional Authorities and stakeholders to terminate the incident response Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.
+Objective Implement tactics in accordance with the Western Australian Oiled Wildlife Response Plan (WAOWRP) to prevent or reduce impacts, and to humanely treat, house, and release or euthanase wildlife.
+Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Oiling of wildlife have not been observed over a 48-hour period; and Oiled wildlife have been successfully rehabilitated; and Agreement is reached with Jurisdictional Authorities and stakeholders to terminate the incider response Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.